jimmycyu/rpncalculator/README.md

 # rpncalculator
 after clone the project.
-I assume you have installed jdk8. and open the terminal.
+I am assuming you have installed `jdk8`, and have terminal installed.

-run ./gradlew build to compile the project
+run `./gradlew build` to compile the project

-run java -cp build/libs/RPNCalculator-1.0-SNAPSHOT.jar com.airwallex.rpncalculator.RpnCalculator
+run `java -cp build/libs/RPNCalculator-1.0-SNAPSHOT.jar com.airwallex.rpncalculator.RpnCalculator`